ekta-github/FIX-Message-Process/README.md

 FIX Message Processor
 =====================

-A console application that prompts the user for a FIX 4.4 NewOrderSingle message, parses the input, and validates the message for errors.
+An application that prompts the user for a FIX (Financial Information eXchange) 4.4 NewOrderSingle message, parses the input, and validates the message for errors.

 Usage